 - The UConn men's hoops team will be signing autographs prior to Saturday's UConn-Syracuse football game at Rentschler from 11:30 a.m.-12:15 p.m. at the Fan Fest area.
 The football game starts at 1 p.m.
 At the conclusion of the first quarter, UConn players will be presented with a hand-crafted surfboard, recognizing their participation in this year's Maui Invitational in November.

-- The annual Husky Run will be held on Wednesday around 2-2:30 p.m. (exact time should be announced later today).
+- The annual Husky Run will be held on Wednesday at 2:30 p.m.
 This will be toned down from recent years, with just UConn players participating.

 (Oh, and did you see what Donyell Marshall's doing in his first year as CCSU's head coach on Wednesday